ddelgado1/CRM-Mac_CRMpilot0-CRMpilot0copy0/mynotes.md

 - General
     - Update redux to toolkit
-    - Admin rights
-    - Need to beef up our validators so that people can't change things with inspect element
     - Need to make error stuff better
+    - Need to beef up our validators so that people can't change things with inspect element (need to figure out what this means lol)

 - Contacts
     - Index